dsg-innosource/foreflow-docs/tables-data-management.md

 ## Introduction

-The **Data Management Header** provides the opportunity to customize your data display as well as table-level actions that are dependent on your security access.
+The _Data Management Header_ provides the opportunity to customize your data display as well as table-level actions that are dependent on your security access.
 The table grids allow for many display customizations and row by row record modifications.
-These customization and record-modification options depend on the data viewer object that is displaying the table details; the **Server-Side Data Viewer** or the **Client-Side Data Viewer**.
+These customization and record-modification options depend on the data viewer object that is displaying the table details; the _Server-Side Data Viewer_ or the _Client-Side Data Viewer_.

 ## Data Management Header

+<a name="column-level-grouping"></a>

-- ### Column Level Grouping
+### Column Level Grouping

-    In the top left of the Grid Header is the following instruction **Drag a column header here to group by that column**.
+In the top left of the Grid Header is the following instruction _Drag a column header here to group by that column_.
 The data viewer columns can be dragged.
-In one use case, if you wanted to all of the customers for a given state, you would drag the **State** column onto the header and the grid would give you a list of every customer on a state by state level.
+In one use case, if you wanted to all of the customers for a given state, you would drag the _State_ column onto the header and the grid would give you a list of every customer on a state by state level.

 Multiple levels of grouping are enabled by simply repeating the step above.

+<a name="add-row"></a>

-- ### Add Row
+### Add Row

-    An **Add a Row +** icon gives you a form for you to add a new record to the table.
+An _Add a Row_ **+** icon gives you a form for you to add a new record to the table.

+<a name="export-data"></a>

-- ### Export Data
+### Export Data

-    An **Export Data** icon allows you to export data in different ways depending on the type of grid selected.
+- An _Export Data_ icon allows you to export data in different ways depending on the type of grid selected.
 You may want to download data from a foreflow table to analyze it in Excel or use it in another application or system.
-To do this, use the **Export Data** feature.
+To do this, use the _Export Data_ feature.

 (image here)

-    The export process is different depending on the [Properties](tables-properties.md) setup.
-If the **Use Client Side Data Viewer** setting for the table from which you are exporting data is set to **False**, you will then see a dialog box appear with **Queue Export** and **Cancel** options.
-When you select **Queue Export**, foreflow schedules a **Task** that exports the data.
-When foreflow completes the export, you will receive an email with a **Download File** link.
+- The export process is different depending on the [Properties](tables-properties.md) setup.
+If the _Use Client Side Data Viewer_ setting for the table from which you are exporting data is set to _False_, you will then see a dialog box appear with _Queue Export_ and _Cancel_ options.
+When you select _Queue Export_, foreflow schedules a _Task_ that exports the data.
+When foreflow completes the export, you will receive an email with a _Download File_ link.
 Clicking this will download your data in .xlsx format.

-    If the **Use Client Side Data Viewer** setting for the table from which you are exporting data is set to **True**, the data you've selected will download immediately in .xlsx format.
+- If the _Use Client Side Data Viewer_ setting for the table from which you are exporting data is set to _True_, the data you've selected will download immediately in .xlsx format.

+<a name="column-chooser"></a>

-- ### Column Chooser
+### Column Chooser

-    A **Column Chooser** icon lets you hide or show columns as you want to.
+- A _Column Chooser_ icon opens an interface that lets you hide or show columns.

+<a name="search-..."></a>

-- ### Search ...
+### Search ...

-    A **Search...** option gives you a full-text search across your entire table.
+- A _Search..._ option gives you a full-text search across your entire table.

+<a name="server-side-data-viewer"></a>

-## Server Side Data Viewer
+## Server-Side Data Viewer

-The **Server-Side Data Viewer** is the default setting for viewing table details.
+The _Server-Side Data Viewer_ is the default setting for viewing table details.
 Because it is a server filled viewer, the data on each page of the detail is fetched each time a page is changed.
 This set up provides a reliable and reasonably fast view of any size table.

+<a name="server-side-column-grouping"></a>

+### Server-Side Column Grouping

+Server Side Column Grouping provides the same functionality as the Column Level Grouping in the header section.

+<a name="server-side-column-headers"></a>

-- ### Server Side Headers
+### Server-Side Column Headers

-    - **Column Order**: You can change your display column order by simply dragging the Column Header to the position you want to see it.
+**Column Order** &mdash; You can change your display column order by simply dragging the Column Header to the position you want to see it.

-    - **Row Order**: You can order your records by clicking on a column header and changing the order-by orientation icon
+**Row Order** &mdash; You can order your records by clicking on a column header and changing the order-by orientation icon

+<a name="server-side-actions"></a>

-- ### Server Side Actions
+### Server-Side Actions

-    **Server-Side Actions** are permissions-based on both User Permissions level and a [Properties](tables-properties) level.
+_Server-Side Actions_ are permissions-based on both User Permissions level and a [Properties](tables-properties) level.
 For example:  If a table's _Read Only_ toggle is set to _false_ and a User's permission is set to _Update_, then the Edit icon will be visible.

-    - #### Server Side Edit

-        When you click on the **Edit** icon, you have the permissions-based ability to edit a record's fields in one of the following ways based on how your table administrator sets the Editing Mode on in the [Properties](tables-properties#editing-mode) page.
+**Edit** &mdash; When you click on the _Edit_ icon, you have the permissions-based ability to edit a record's fields in one of the following ways based on how your table administrator sets the Editing Mode on in the [Properties](tables-properties#editing-mode) page.
 - Cell
 - Row
 - In-Line Pop-up Form
 - Pop-up Form

-    - #### Server Side Delete

-        You also have the permissions-based capability to delete records by clicking on the **Delete** icon.
-If deletes have been made a **Show Deleted Records** or **Hide Deleted Records** button appears in the table header.
-When deleted records are displayed, the deleted record will appear with an **Undo** icon in the record actions in case the delete was made by mistake.
+**Delete** &mdash; You also have the permissions-based capability to delete records by clicking on the _Delete_ icon.
+If deletes have been made a _Show Deleted Records_ or _Hide Deleted Records_ button appears in the table header.
+When deleted records are displayed, the deleted record will appear with an _Undo_ icon in the record actions in case the delete was made by mistake.

-    - #### Server Side Audit

-        There is a robust, permissions-based auditing system that will allow you to track the changes throughout the lifecycle of an evolving record by clicking on the **Audit** icon.
+**Audit** &mdash; There is a robust, permissions-based auditing system that will allow you to track the changes throughout the lifecycle of an evolving record by clicking on the _Audit_ icon.
 If the record is replaced then the audit trail is removed.

-    - #### Server Side Forms

-        If forms have been created on [Properties](tables-properties#forms-section) page then a permissions-based **Forms** icon also appears according to the business logic set in the properties page.
+**Forms** &mdash; If forms have been created on [Properties](tables-properties#forms-section) page then a permissions-based _Forms_ icon also appears according to the business logic set in the properties page.

+<a name="client-side-data-viewer"></a>

 ## Client-Side Data Viewer

-### Client Side Header

-### Client Side Body
+<a name="client-side-column-grouping"></a>

+### Client-Side Column Grouping

+In addition to the Column Level Grouping provided by default in the header, the Client-Side Column Grouping also adds multi-level column group ordering and the ability to do value look-ups from within the first group.

+**Column Group Ordering** &mdash;

+**Column Group Value Look-up** &mdash;

+<a name="client-side-column-headers"></a>

+### Client-Side Column Headers

+**Column Order** &mdash; You can change your display column order by simply dragging the Column Header to the position you want to see it.

+**Row Order** &mdash; You can order your records by clicking on a column header and changing the order-by orientation icon

+**Values Look-up** &mdash;

+**Logic Look-up** &mdash;

+<a name="client-side-actions"></a>

 ### Client Side Actions

+_Client-Side Actions_ are permissions-based on both User Permissions level and a [Properties](tables-properties) level.
+For example:  If a table's _Read Only_ toggle is set to _false_ and a User's permission is set to _Update_, then the Edit icon will be visible.

+**Edit** &mdash; When you click on the _Edit_ icon, you have the permissions-based ability to edit a record's fields in one of the following ways based on how your table administrator sets the Editing Mode on in the [Properties](tables-properties#editing-mode) page.
+- Cell
+- Row
+- In-Line Pop-up Form
+- Pop-up Form

+**Delete** &mdash; You also have the permissions-based capability to delete records by clicking on the _Delete_ icon.
+If deletes have been made a _Show Deleted Records_ or _Hide Deleted Records_ button appears in the table header.
+When deleted records are displayed, the deleted record will appear with an _Undo_ icon in the record actions in case the delete was made by mistake.

+**Audit** &mdash; There is a robust, permissions-based auditing system that will allow you to track the changes throughout the lifecycle of an evolving record by clicking on the _Audit_ icon.
+If the record is replaced then the audit trail is removed.

+**Forms** &mdash; If forms have been created on [Properties](tables-properties#forms-section) page then a permissions-based _Forms_ icon also appears according to the business logic set in the properties page.